+I had to look up the definition of ‘ecotourism’ on Wikipedia because I had the suspicion I’d been duped.
 There we sat on our boat idling on the Grijalva River looking at monkeys lounge in the trees above us.
 The smell of the burning fuel stung our nostrils as we gawked at the monkeys.
-They had the better seats to gawk at us, high in the trees of Sumidero Canyon.
+TheyContinue reading “Ecotourism?”

 San Cristobal de las Casas was deemed a “magical village” in 2003 by the Mexican board of tourism and further recognized by President Filipe Calderon as the most magical of the magical villages in 2010.
 I’m unsure whether state agencies or presidents have the power or prestige of mysticism to make such designations, but oneContinue reading “A Ride Through Chiapas”

 We were to take the overnight bus from Oaxaca de Juarez (Oaxaca City) to Puerto Escondido on the coast for some relaxing times.
 I’m obviously unaware of most the logistics of such a trip, as I don’t live in Oaxaca.
 I could look it up on some tourist website, but I figured going with aContinue reading “A Few Days in Oaxaca”

+The following contains endorsements pertaining to literacy and alcohol consumption.
 In front of me was a glass of mezcal and a woman named Sandra rapidly explaining in Spanish everything about what I was drinking.
 I caught the word horse in there.
 Is there horse in this?
 Stomach?
 This is from horse stomach?
 NO.

 Oaxaca de Juarez –There are these long, skinny balloons that the kids love playing with.
 Hundreds of colors are available, and two sizes: a normal size, and a jumbo size.
 You hit one side and it goes shooting up in the air and then it floats around and changes direction.
 Kids can be seen chasingContinue reading “Zocalo”